ideonate/cdsdashboards/docs/chapters/overview.rst

    :alt: Screenshot of Original Jupyter Notebook

-Data scientist creates a new Dashboard to clone their Jupyter server
+Data scientist creates a new Dashboard to clone their Jupyter server, or take files from a Git repo

 .. figure:: ../_static/screenshots/2_Create_New_Dashboard.png
    :alt: Screenshot of Create New Dashboard